ScottTPete/devmtzon/README.md

 ```

-### Install Dependencies
-####
-Run npm install and bower install

-####
-If Npm install or Bower install fails make sure you are in the right directory.
-Npm needs to have access to the package.json file and bower needs to have access to the bower.json file

-## D1) Creating the server

 ###  Server.js

 ####

 * In your server.js file import express using require, create an express app, add some express middleware that points express to your static directory "public", last step have your app listen to a specific port number 8080, 8000, 8888, 3000, 4500 are some popular port numbers
 * Run nodemon and navigate your url to http://localhost:YourPortNumber